shafayat1004/Draw-IO-MCP-CSharp-Server/README.md

 ## MCP Tools

-The server exposes the following MCP tools:
+The server exposes a comprehensive set of MCP tools, enabling detailed diagram manipulation.
+Recent testing has verified the functionality of these tools (see Testing Status).
+List of available tools:

 - `create_new_diagram` - Create a new empty diagram file
 - `add_shape` - Add a new shape to a diagram